jobrunr/website/content/en/documentation/background-methods/scheduling-jobs.md

 jobScheduler.schedule<EmailService>(Instant.now().plusHours(24),
   x -> x.sendNewlyRegisteredEmail());
 ```
-<figcaption>Scheduling a background job in future using the JobScheduler bean</figcaption>
+<figcaption>Scheduling a background job in the future using the JobScheduler bean</figcaption>
 </figure>

 <figure>